stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

 scions of a primitive colonial peasant stock whose isolation for nearly three centuries in the hilly fastnesses of a little-travelled countryside has caused them to sink to a kind of barbaric degeneracy, rather than advance with their more fortunately placed brethren of the thickly settled districts.
-Among these odd folk, who correspond exactly to the decadent element of &ldquo;white trash&rdquo; in the South, law and morals are non-existent; and their general mental status is probably below that of any other section of the native American people.
+Among these odd folk, who correspond exactly to the decadent element of  "white trash " in the South, law and morals are non-existent; and their general mental status is probably below that of any other section of the native American people.

   Joe Slater, who came to the institution in the vigilant custody of four state